Please wait while we process your payment

 Slaves also suffer from the influence of the slave system on their moral development.
 Linda does not condemn slaves for illegal or immoral acts such as theft or adultery, saying that they usually have no choice but to behave this way.
 However, she also points out that slaves have no reason to develop a strong ethical sense, as they are given no ownership of themselves or final control over their actions.
 This is not their fault, but the fault of the system that dehumanizes them.
 Slaves are not evil like their masters, but important parts of their personalities are left undeveloped.

-At the end of Incidents, Linda states that she is still waiting to have her greatest dream fulfilled—that of creating a real home for herself and her children.
-The desire for a comfortable and safe home runs throughout this book, reflecting the cult of domesticity that would have been familiar to Jacobs’s mostly white female readers in the nineteenth century.
+At the end of Incidents in the Life of a Slave Girl, Linda/Jacobs states that she is still waiting to have her greatest dream fulfilled—that of creating a real home for herself and her children.
+The desire for a comfortable and safe home runs throughout this book, reflecting the cult of domesticity that would have been familiar to Jacobs’s mostly white female readers in the 19th century.
 During Jacobs’s time, women were relegated to the domestic sphere and expected to find all of their fulfillment in caring for their homes and children.
 Women were considered to be housewives by their very natures, unfit for any other kind of life.
-As a black woman excluded from this value system, unable even to live with her children, Linda’s longing for a home is understandable.
+As a Black woman excluded from this value system, unable even to live with her children, Linda’s longing for a home is understandable.

 Most slave narratives emphasize the physical brutality and deprivation that slaves were forced to endure, presenting gory descriptions of beatings and lynchings to shock the reader.
 Jacobs does not ignore such issues, but her focus on slaves’ mental and spiritual anguish makes an important contribution to the genre.
 As a slave with a relatively “easy” life, Linda does not have to endure constant beatings and hard physical labor.
 However, she and many of the other slaves around her suffer greatly from being denied basic human rights and legal protection.
 Men and women are not permitted to marry whomever they choose—they often are not allowed to marry at all.
 Women are frequently forced to sleep with the masters they despise.
 Worst of all, families are torn apart, with children sold to a place far away from their parents.
 Thus, even slaves who are not beaten or starved are stripped of their humanity.
 When Linda states that she would rather be a desperately poor English farm laborer than a “pampered” slave, she underscores the point that slavery’s mental cruelty is every bit as devastating as its physical abuses.

-More main ideas from Incidents in the Life of a Slave Girl
+Ace your assignments with our guide to Incidents in the Life of a Slave Girl!